hantman-lab/animal-soup/docs/source/user_guide.rst

         ...
     ...

+In order for ``animal_soup`` to find your data you must set the parent data path using ``set_parent_raw_data_path()``.

+This function (modeled from ``mesmerize_core``) sets the top level raw data directory.
+This should be set to the top level directory where your behavioral data is stored.
+This allows you to move your behavioral data directory structure between computers, as long as you keep everything under the parent path the same.

 Trials in a given session can then be added to the dataframe in a multitude of ways.

 1.)
 Add all sessions for a given animal: